 As a result, serious financial planning has become almost impossible for ICBs and Trusts where “the outcome of a plan doesn’t suit what the Treasury and Department of Health are looking for,” and finance directors are obliged to present “unrealistic” cost improvement programmes to boards in order to secure agreement from NHS England.

-It is most unusual for any serving senior NHS executive to speak so openly and bluntly in criticism of the system, and Mr Virdee’s comments confirm the analysis we have made in The Lowdown over several years, in which we have argued that the role of NHS England’s role and its regional offices has been reduced to an agency for bullying on behalf of the Secretary of State and the Department of Health.
+It is most unusual for any serving senior NHS executive to speak so openly and bluntly in criticism of the system, and Mr Virdee’s comments confirm the analysis we have made in The Lowdown over several years, in which we have argued that the role of NHS England’s role and its regional offices has been reduced to an aggressive fixer on behalf of the Secretary of State and the Department of Health.

-The ICBs’ role is in turn to transmit this bullying to Trust Boards, which in turn are obliged to increase the heat on middle managers and front line staff.
+The ICBs’ role is, in turn, to transmit this pressure to Trust Boards, which in turn are obliged to increase the heat on middle managers and front-line staff.

 There is plenty of evidence of this in the Board papers of almost all of the ICBs.
 We already knew that 31 out of 42 systems (even after NHSE’s bullying) still have a deficit plan for the year, with a total planned overspend of £2.2bn.
 NHS England have said they will cover this overspend, but this will leave no scope to cover any further pressures.